sourceduty/Intelligence_Benchmark/README.md

 Naivety security is about implementing protective measures to safeguard individuals or organizations that may lack awareness of potential risks.
 These measures aim to create security protocols and systems that compensate for a lack of sophistication or understanding of threats.
 Naivety security focuses on both preventing external threats, such as hackers or spies, and mitigating internal risks, such as accidental information leaks.
 Effective naivety security strategies include implementing strong cybersecurity systems, conducting regular security audits, and educating users about security risks and best practices.
 The goal is to minimize vulnerabilities and ensure that even those with limited knowledge of security threats can operate safely.

 #
+### Corporate Naivety

+Corporate naivety of intelligence often manifests in very large corporations due to their complex hierarchies and entrenched bureaucracies.
+These companies may believe that the vast resources and market dominance they possess make them immune to significant disruption or failure.
+This overconfidence can lead to a dismissal of external threats, underestimation of competitors, or ignorance of rapidly changing market conditions.
+In many cases, executives may prioritize short-term profits and shareholder value over long-term strategic thinking, innovation, and adaptation.
+This myopic focus can leave large corporations vulnerable to shifts in consumer preferences, technological advancements, or unforeseen global events, ultimately threatening their long-term survival.

+Furthermore, large corporations often suffer from siloed departments and poor internal communication, which can impede the flow of critical information and stifle innovation.
+Decisions are frequently made at the top without input from employees on the ground, who may have a better understanding of emerging trends and potential issues.
+This disconnect can result in a lack of responsiveness to market changes and a failure to capitalize on new opportunities.
+Additionally, a corporate culture that discourages dissenting opinions or innovative ideas can perpetuate outdated strategies and practices, reinforcing the naivety of intelligence within the organization.
+Without fostering an environment that values diverse perspectives and encourages continuous learning, large corporations risk becoming obsolete, as they fail to recognize and respond to the evolving business landscape.

+#

 > Alex: "*To learn the 50 or more existing modern science subjects, it would roughly take 2,500 years.*"